Project

 raw material ──── propose ────► a human accept lifts it to canon

-Without coordination, they overwrite each other and nothing remembers why. textus gives each actor a lane — called a zone in the manifest and CLI, the term used everywhere technical from here on — routes everything they can't write directly through a proposals queue, and writes every successful change to an append-only audit log.
-The lanes are enforced at the protocol level, not by convention.
+Without coordination, they overwrite each other and nothing remembers why. textus gives each actor a lane — enforced at the protocol level, not by convention — routes everything they can't write directly through a proposals queue, and writes every successful change to an append-only audit log.

-notebook/ keep only — agent's own durable lane (agents keep theirs; bytes climb to knowledge only via propose→accept)
+scratchpad/ keep only — agent's own durable lane (bytes climb to knowledge only via propose→accept)

 That's the load-bearing claim: coordination is a protocol invariant, not a library convenience.